congtung0702/vietnam-garment-export-analysis/README.md

 The clustering broadly confirms the quadrant structure.
 Strategic Growth Markets from the quadrant analysis predominantly fall into Cluster 0, Emerging Markets into Cluster 1, and Peripheral Markets into Cluster 2.

-Importantly, volatility largely correlates with the quadrant segments rather than cutting across them — Established Markets show the lowest volatility, Peripheral Markets the highest.
+Importantly, volatility largely correlates with the quadrant segments rather than conflicting with them: Established Markets show the lowest volatility, Peripheral Markets the highest.
 This suggests that market reliability and market trajectory move together: fast-growing markets tend to be more volatile, while stable large markets are more predictable.

-Where the two classifications diverge, clustering tends to absorb mildly negative-CAGR markets with low volatility into Cluster 0 rather than Peripheral.
+Where the two classifications differ, clustering tends to absorb mildly negative-CAGR markets with low volatility into Cluster 0 rather than Peripheral.
 This reflects a meaningful distinction: a slightly declining but highly stable market is structurally different from a volatile declining one, and may still represent a reliable export destination despite negative growth.

-### Spatial Distribution
+### Spatial Distribution of Clusters

 <img width="1182" height="603" alt="download" src="https://github.com/user-attachments/assets/2b07df45-6bc4-43d1-9e3c-9e262a046e01" />